 The engagement began by WWT collaboration consultants leading an Envisioning Ideation Session to define the Organization's next-generation collaboration experience.
 Stakeholders identified that they needed collaboration solutions that satisfied more than a laundry list of technical requirements but also considered social, behavioral and perceptual elements.

-- Able to provide a consistent experience across phones, desktops and conference rooms.
+- Deliver a consistent experience across phones, desktops and conference rooms.

 - Easy to find and reserve.

-- Flexible with the ability for employees to join meetings from anywhere, on any device.
+- Empower employees to join and collaborate in meetings from anywhere, on any device.

-To accomplish these objectives, WWT collaboration architects designed rooms that integrated Cisco Webex Room Kit with Solstice and Teem.
+To accomplish these objectives, WWT collaboration architects designed rooms that integrated Cisco Webex Room Kit with Solstice and Appspace.
 Rooms were outfitted with:

 - Dual or single screens.